-#112 Anatomy and Physiology: ♦
+#112 Anatomy and Physiology: •

 If you had to live without one body system, which would you choose?
-The circulatory, respiratory, nervous, musculoskeletal system?
-Or would you choose the endocrine or reproductive system?
+The circulatory, respiratory, nervous, immune system, or the musculoskeletal system?
 Can't decide?
 Consider taking Anatomy & Physiology where students have an opportunity to discover how these systems interact and work together to maintain balance in the human body.
-Throughout this one semester course, students will explore the structure and function of human cells, tissues, and organ systems as well as the complications that occur when these systems fail.
+Throughout this one-semester course, students will explore the structure and function of human cells, tissues, and organ systems as well as how these systems respond under a given set of conditions.
 This course is offered annually, but will only be taught as enrollment and staffing allow.